Deep4GB/CMPSC472_FinalProject/README.md

 ### Closing the App

 - To stop the application, press Ctrl+C in the terminal where the Flask app is running.
+## Project Overview

+This project aims to develop a software application designed to assist the elderly in managing their health and daily tasks efficiently.
+The application serves as a reminder system for medication, appointments, and other crucial tasks.
+Additionally, it includes a health tracking feature allowing users to input and monitor vital health metrics such as blood pressure and heart rate.

+This Flask project incorporates several Operating System (OS) concepts:

+1. **Threads:** Utilized for asynchronous tasks, such as scheduling reminders and checking health metrics, to prevent blocking the main application.

+2. **File Handling:** Reading and writing JSON files to store and retrieve reminders, medications, appointments, and health metrics.

+3. **Synchronization:** Implementing locks (`threading.Lock`) to manage access to shared resources (e.g., reminders and health metrics) to avoid data corruption when multiple threads access them concurrently.

+4. **Process Control:** Flask handles multiple HTTP requests and responses as separate processes to manage the web application's functionalities.

+5. **Timers and Polling:** Employing time-based functions (`time.sleep()`) for scheduling reminders and continuously checking the current time against scheduled reminder times.

+6. **Inter-Process Communication (IPC):** Using HTTP methods like POST, GET, and DELETE for communication between the client (browser) and the server (Flask application) to perform actions like adding reminders, deleting records, and retrieving health metrics.

+These concepts work together to facilitate the functioning of the application, manage data, handle user requests, and ensure concurrent operations without conflicts or data loss.

+## Project Goals

+1. **Enhance Daily Task Management:**
+   - **Objective:** Develop a user-friendly interface to enable elderly individuals to easily add, view, and manage daily reminders for tasks, appointments, health metrics, and medication schedules.
+   - **Rationale:** Empowering users to organize their daily activities fosters a sense of independence and reduces stress associated with memory lapses.

+2. **Facilitate Health Data Tracking:**
+   - **Objective:** Implement a system for tracking and recording health metrics, including blood pressure and heart rate, allowing users to monitor their health over time.
+   - **Rationale:** Providing a tool for health data tracking contributes to proactive health management and encourages individuals to stay informed about their well-being.

+3. **Ensure User-Friendly Interface:**
+   - **Objective:** Design a graphical user interface (GUI) that is intuitive, accessible, and tailored to the needs of the elderly population.
+   - **Rationale:** An easy-to-use interface ensures that the project is inclusive, accommodating users with varying levels of technological familiarity.

+4. **Implement Persistent Data Storage:**
+   - **Objective:** Develop mechanisms for persistent storage of reminders and health data, allowing users to access historical information.
+   - **Rationale:** Persistent storage ensures that users can review past information, aiding in continuity of care and promoting long-term health tracking.

+5. **Support Caregiver Collaboration:**
+   - **Objective:** Provide features that allow caregivers to remotely view and manage reminders, fostering collaboration and support for elderly individuals.
+   - **Rationale:** Inclusion of caregiver features ensures a holistic approach to elderly care, involving family members or support networks in the well-being of the user.

+6. **Promote Mental Health Awareness:**
+   - **Objective:** Implement features that encourage users and caregivers to stay aware of mental health through health data trends and proactive reminders.
+   - **Rationale:** By promoting mental health awareness, the project contributes to a holistic approach to well-being, considering both physical and mental health aspects.

+7. **Bridge Generational Digital Divide:**
+   - **Objective:** Introduce technology in a manner that is accessible to older individuals, bridging the digital divide and ensuring inclusivity.
+   - **Rationale:** Making technology accessible fosters social connection, reduces isolation, and encourages the elderly to engage with modern tools for their benefit.

+8. **Create a Collaborative Health Ecosystem:**
+   - **Objective:** Establish a platform that encourages collaboration among users, caregivers, and healthcare professionals, creating a supportive health ecosystem.
+   - **Rationale:** Collaboration ensures a comprehensive approach to health management, involving multiple stakeholders for the benefit of the elderly individual.

+## Significance of the Project

+1. **Improved Quality of Life:**
+   - The project addresses the specific needs of the elderly by providing a user-friendly interface for managing reminders and health data.
+   - By assisting in the organization of daily tasks and health-related information, the project contributes to an improved quality of life for the elderly.

+2. **Enhanced Independence:**
+   - Empowering the elderly to manage their reminders and health metrics fosters a sense of independence.
+   - The ability to add, view, and delete reminders or track health metrics autonomously promotes self-sufficiency.

+3. **Reduced Anxiety and Stress:**
+   - The project helps in minimizing the anxiety and stress associated with memory lapses or missed appointments.
+   - Reminders serve as proactive prompts, alleviating concerns about forgetting essential tasks or medications.

+4. **Positive Impact on Mental Health:**
+   - Providing a centralized platform for health data tracking allows individuals and their caregivers to monitor trends over time.
+   - This feature aids in maintaining mental health awareness, fostering a proactive approach to well-being.

+5. **Facilitation of Caregiver Support:**
+   - The project supports caregivers in ensuring the well-being of their elderly loved ones.
+   - Caregivers can remotely view and manage reminders, offering a collaborative and supportive approach to elderly care.

+6. **Integration of Technology and Social Connection:**
+   - The project introduces technology in a user-friendly manner, bridging the digital divide for older individuals.
+   - It incorporates features that encourage social connections, such as shared health data or collaborative reminders.

 ## Code Structure